ykkimhgu/NumericalProg-student/README.md

 # Introduction

-This is the private github repository for Numerical Programming Library created in the Lecture.
+This is the private github repository for Numerical Programming Library created for the Lecture.